Hatred Is Their Identity

 Horowitz is founder of the David Horowitz Freedom Center (formerly the Center for the Study of Popular Culture) and author of many books and pamphlets published over the last twenty years.
 Among them: Hating Whitey; Unholy Alliance: Radical Islam and the American Left; The Professors: The 101 Most Dangerous Academics in America; and The End of Time.

 Horowitz is now publishing The Black Book of the American Left, a multi volume collection of his conservative writings that will, when completed, be the most ambitious effort ever undertaken to define the Left and its agenda.
 The Left In Power: Clinton To Obama, the seventh volume of this projected nine volume work, has just appeared.
 (For information on The Black Book of the American Left, click here.)
-His new book, The Left In Power: Clinton To Obama, was published by Second Thoughts Books in October, 2016.Read More
+His new book, Big Agenda: President Trump's Plan to Save America, was published by Humanix Books in January, 2017.Read More